Physical growth is an essential part of childhood. A child’s most dramatic growth occurs in three periods:

 Note that a growth problem is different than failing to thrive.
-A child with symptoms indicating failure to thrive needs care from specialists in gastroenterology and nutrition.
+A child with symptoms indicating failure to thrive needs care from specialists in Lurie Children's Division of Gastroenterology, Hepatology and Nutrition.
 If your child has stopped gaining weight, is below the normal percentile for weight or has lost weight, your pediatrician may refer you to these specialists.

 Growth involves not just the length and weight of a body, but also internal growth and development.
 A child's brain grows the most during the first five years of life, reaching 90% of its final size.
 Growth also affects different parts of the body at different rates.
 For example, the head reaches almost its entire size by a child’s first birthday.
 Throughout childhood, a child's body becomes more proportional to other parts of the body.
 Growth is typically complete between 16 and 18 years of age.

 Some growth problems are genetic, while others may be caused by hormonal disorders or poor absorption of food.
 Causes for growth problems usually fall into three categories: